VoxelPrismatic/darkercord/README.md

 # #] DARKERcord ;]
 Making the discord dark theme even darker.

-**NOTE:** This does fuck with the light theme.
-If you intend to use light theme, you must turn it off first.

 **NOTE:** This only works for the desktop app.
 I did not [and will not] make an extension due to ToS and security issues.

 <details>